KaiWalter/ancientITguyBlog/index.md

 ## Disclaimer

-I am not a native english speaker and writer.
-Please forgive any errors and brevity.
+I am not a native english speaker and by far not a writer.
+Please forgive any errors and may be the lack of elegance or sophistication in way I write.